nyttikord/gokord/README.md

 **NOTICE**: This library and the Discord API are unfinished.
 Because of that there may be major changes to the library in the future.

-The DiscordGo code is fairly well documented at this point and is currently the only documentation available.
+The Gokord code is fairly well documented at this point and is currently the only documentation available.
 Go reference (below) presents that information in a nice format.

 - [![Go Reference](https://pkg.go.dev/badge/github.com/nyttikord/gokord.svg)](https://pkg.go.dev/github.com/nyttikord/gokord)